Blitzapps/blitz-orm/tests/surrealdb/README.md

 ```sh
 DEFINE NAMESPACE test; USE NS test; DEFINE DATABASE test; DEFINE USER tester ON NAMESPACE PASSWORD 'tester' ROLES OWNER;
 ```

+And then copy the schema from `tests/surrealdb/mocks/schema.surql` and the seed from `tests/surrealdb/mocks/data.surql` into the shell to complete the migration and seeding.